Tecate: Tourism

+Tecate has been designated as a Pueblos Mágico by Mexico's Secretariat of Tourism because of its cultural richness, and it is the only Pueblo Magico located along the Mexico–United States border.
 In summer/early fall, the annual Tecate-to-Ensenada bicycle race takes place, with thousands of cyclists from both sides of the border participating.
 July is the time for a two-week celebration in Los Encinos Park, featuring dance groups, crafts, food concessions, and exhibits.

 The pamplonada, or running of the bulls, was ordinarily held in August in the 1980s and early 1990s along one of the main streets, but it was canceled because of a series of accidents and violence.

 Tecate has a stadium, Manuel Ceceña, which is home to the local baseball team, the Cerveceros ("Brewers").

 Education

 Tecate is the site of the Autonomous University of Baja California, Tecate.
 The school houses a school of engineering.

 Tecate has a competition every year for 5th grade students where they share their ideas to change their community in a positive way.
 The best one competes against the best ones of each city of the state.
 The winner competes against the other states, and the winner meets the President of Mexico.